-Table 14-1.
-Extended Machine Check State MSRs in Processors Without Support for EM64T (Contd.)
+Table 14-3.
+Extended Machine Check State MSRs in Processors Without Support for EM64T

-MSR Address Description IA32_MCG_ECX 182H Contains state of the ECX register at the time of the machine-check error.
+MSR Address Description IA32_MCG_EAX 180H Contains state of the EAX register at the time of the machine-check error.
+IA32_MCG_EBX 181H Contains state of the EBX register at the time of the machine-check error.
+IA32_MCG_ECX 182H Contains state of the ECX register at the time of the machine-check error.
 IA32_MCG_EDX 183H Contains state of the EDX register at the time of the machine-check error.
 IA32_MCG_ESI 184H Contains state of the ESI register at the time of the machine-check error.
 IA32_MCG_EDI 185H Contains state of the EDI register at the time of the machine-check error.
 IA32_MCG_EBP 186H Contains state of the EBP register at the time of the machine-check error.
 IA32_MCG_ESP 187H Contains state of the ESP register at the time of the machine-check error.
 IA32_MCG_EFLAGS 188H Contains state of the EFLAGS register at the time of the machine-check error.
 IA32_MCG_EIP 189H Contains state of the EIP register at the time of the machine-check error.
 IA32_MCG_MISC 18AH When set, indicates that a page assist or page fault occurred during DS normal operation.

 In processors with support for Intel EM64T, 64-bit machine check state MSRs are aliased to the legacy MSRs.
 In addition, there may be registers beyond IA32_MCG_MISC.
 These may include up to five reserved MSRs (IA32_MCG_RESERVED[1:5]) and save-state MSRs for registers introduced in 64-bit mode.
-See Table 14-2.
+See Table 14-4.

-Table 14-2.
+Table 14-4.
 Extended Machine Check State MSRs In Processors With Support For Intel EM64T